rmj3197/QuadratiK/README.rst

 - `QuadratiK Examples <https://quadratik.readthedocs.io/en/latest/user_guide/basic_usage.html>`_:
   A collection of basic examples that demonstrate how to use the core functionalities of the QuadratiK package.
 Ideal for new users to get started quickly.

+- `An Introduction to Poisson Kernel-Based distributions <https://quadratik.readthedocs.io/en/latest/user_guide/pkbd.html>` A short introduction to the Poisson Kernel-Based distributions.

 - `Random sampling from the Poisson kernel-based density <https://quadratik.readthedocs.io/en/latest/user_guide/gen_plot_rpkb.html>`_:
   Learn how to generate random samples from the Poisson kernel-based density and visualize the results.